-When I first reviewed SaveBetter, it lacked any compelling deposit products, but that has changed.
+When I first reviewed SaveBetter in 2021, it lacked any compelling deposit products, but that has changed.
 SaveBetter platform is managed by Deposit Solutions LLC, a New York based company that is part of the large German financial technology company, Raisin GmbH.
 The SaveBetter platform allows savers to open deposit products at several partner banks under just one account.
-When I first reviewed SaveBetter, there were only three partner banks.
-Now there are seven partner banks, and a few are now offering competitive rates.
+When I first reviewed SaveBetter in early 2021, there were only three partner banks.
+Now there are nine partner banks and one partner credit union.
+In addition, a few of the partners are now offering competitive rates.

-SaveBetter Money Market and Savings Account Features
+Ponce Bank Money Market Deposit Account (MMDA) Features

 Currently, all the SaveBetter MMDAs and HYSAs have a minimum opening deposit of only $1, and the listed APYs apply to all balances.
 There are no monthly service fees.
 There’s also no fee for excessive withdrawals.
 According to the Products Terms documents, the accounts would normally be limited to six withdrawals during a monthly statement cycle.
 However, enforcement of this limit is suspended until further notice (The Federal Reserve allowed banks and credit unions to do this starting in 2020).